jedmund/LayoutGuides/README.md

 * `SeparatedCustomViewController` is a custom UIViewController that has had its view separated into a separate file, `CustomView.swift`.
 * `GuidedSeparatedViewController` is a custom UIViewController with a separate view, `GuidedCustomView.swift`, that also handles its own UILayoutGuides.

-🌟I'll add more documentation later 🌟
+🌟There's more detailed documentation in the source code 🌟

 #### Sources